ThePoShWolf/specialK/README.md

 # ChangeLog

+## 0.2.1

+- Fixed issue from the switch to semicolons.

 ## 0.2

 - Now internally uses `;` as the delimiter to generate the objects, improving output for services with multiple ports.